DrKabum/Portfolio/README.md

 It's all React.
 I'm using functional components, hooks, even custom ones and my components are designed in a composition pattern, so they are easily reusable and customisable accros different places.

+The `main` branch is the production stage, you can find it online at [this address](http://www.nicolas-broca.com)

 # Other libraries

 A this time of development, I'm using :